Mary E. (McKnight) Prewett was born on Feb. 27, 1870 in Uniontown, Fayette County, PA, the daughter of Arthur A. and Jane (McGovern) McKnight.

 Son Everett D. Prewett (1913- ? ) was born in 1913.

-He married Phyllis Esther Coldren (1920-1954), the daughter of Catherine Coldren of Perryopolis, Fayette County.
+He entered into marriage with Phyllis Esther Coldren (1920-1954), the daughter of Catherine Coldren of Perryopolis, Fayette County.

 They had two children -- Myrna Lee Prewett and Ellis Prewett.